Ecwid/ecwid-api-docs/includes/_jsapi.md

 ## Ecwid

-The top-level object window.Ecwid itself provides some useful functions, besides references to other objects like 'Ecwid.OnPageLoad':
+The top-level object `window.Ecwid` itself provides some useful functions, besides references to other objects like `Ecwid.OnPageLoad`:

 **Ecwid.getStaticBaseUrl()**

 Returns the base URL for static Ecwid files, like images and CSS, with the ’/’ at the end.

 **Ecwid.getOwnerId()**